Dr. Bill Lyons

 Bill has served as Director of the Center for Conflict Management since 2001.

-Bill teaches various public law courses, from Constitutional Law to Law & Society, as well as the conflict management core course (Law, Mediation, and Violence), an upper division course called Understanding Racial and Gender Conflict, and our introductory course called Government & Politics in the US.
+Bill teaches various courses, from Constitutional Law to Law & Society, as well as the conflict management core course (Law, Mediation, and Violence) and a Social Entrepreneurship course.
 In 2009 he was recognized by the UA Alumni Association as the Outstanding Teacher of the Year at the University of Akron.

 Areas of Responsibility